Cruise Packing List: The Definitive Checklist for Any Cruise Vacation

 But Wait, Don’t I NEED These 30 Items to Cruise??

 We want to put you at ease.
-You’ve seen plenty of “You Must Have These 10 Essentials” types of lists and videos.
+You’ve probably seen plenty of “You must bring these 10 essentials” lists and videos.
 That’s not what this is.
-This is a written version of the conversation we’d sit down and have.
-A big list that will help you think through what you may personally want to take along on your cruise vacation with tips and explanations.
+Instead, think of this as the written version of a relaxed conversation we’d have if we were sitting down together.
+It’s a comprehensive list designed to help you think through what you may want to bring on your cruise, along with practical tips and explanations so you can decide what makes sense for your trip.

 For the Cabin